arthurkj/java-api-template/.github/PULL_REQUEST_TEMPLATE.md

-## Quais mudanças esse PR propõe?
+## What changes were proposed in this pull request?
-Descreva a alteração de forma sucinta e clara.
+Describe the porpose of this PR clearly and concisely.

-## Como essas alterações foram testadas?
+## How was this changes tested?
-- Foram criados novos testes unitários?
+- Are there new tests?
-- O que foi testado?
+- What was tested?
-- Exemplos de testes manuais: `curl`, `Postman`, etc;
+- Manual test examples: `curl`, `Postman`, etc;

-## Informações extras:
+## Extra info:
-Prints, payloads, mudanças nas assinaturas de endpoints (path parameters, query parameters, headers, etc) e etc.
+Prints, payloads, endpoint signature changes (path parameters, query parameters, headers, etc), etc.